 Kanat has been developing her client list over the past five years.
 Her first exhibition, The Spirit, was staged in 2014 and since then she has shown at the 2017 Milan Furniture Fair and has consistently attracted commissions internationally through social media.
 Kanat has fulfilled international private commissions, completed a four-piece work for the art collection of the US department store Nordstrom, and is currently working with Australian company Creswick Woollen Mills to weave a work in alpaca and wool in celebration of the company’s seventy-year anniversary.
 Kanat also works with rug brand Cadrys to develop specialist ranges of floor rugs.

 Kanat has successfully reinvented the textile-weaving discipline for the twenty-first century.
 With their tactile, dense, porous fibres the works in the Circles of Life series are resoundingly contemporary, but also take as inspiration modernist traditions and abstract art.
 They are reflective of Kanat’s personal journeys and emotions, but also speak more widely about the potential of the fibre medium, the experience of maternity and engagement with nature.
-For these reasons they are warm and familiar, yet resoundingly unique.

 The essay content has been drawn from the author’s interactions with the artist and observations of her work over the period December 2018 to September 2019.